 The life cycle of a raccoon

-Here’s what a typical raccoon’s life is like, from birth to old age.
+Here’s a typical raccoon’s life, from birth to old age.

 In the early spring and late winter, raccoons mate.
 Females give birth only once a year.
 They have a two-month gestation period, and most raccoons give birth to 3-6 babies on average.
 These children are born blind, hairless, and defenseless.
 Their mother is essential to their survival.